 AANZPA’s Vision for Training

-… able men and women all over the place, expressing themselves relevantly in the ordinary here and now situations they live and work.
-This expression may be in silence, in building, in planning, in negotiating, in teaching or in play, but it will be a responsive and creative expression, an expression that brings joy to the human spirit, that uplifts the soul, that makes us feel part of the universe again.
+Our vision is of people all over the world expressing themselves relevantly in the ordinary here and now situations in which they live and work.
+This expression may be in silence, in learning, in building, in negotiating, in teaching, or in play.
+It is a responsive and creative expression that brings joy to the human spirit that uplifts the soul, that makes us feel part of the universe again.

 The Institute agrees to: